Monday, January 6, 2025

 Per the National Constitution Center “Article V of the Constitution says how the Constitution can be amended—that is, how provisions can be added to the text of the Constitution.
 The Constitution is not easy to amend: only twenty-seven amendments have been added to the Constitution since it was adopted.”

 Arguably, SCOTUS violated Article V in Trump v.
-US by granting immunity to the President in doing so it makes holding the President accountable next to impossible.
-SCOTUS tipped the scales resulting in an unequal power between the three branches of our government.
+US by granting immunity to the President and in doing so, the ruling makes holding the President accountable next to impossible.
+SCOTUS tipped the scales making accountability for one and for all much more difficult, which makes the judicial branch weaker.

-I believe SCOTUS violated Article V two other times with:
+I believe SCOTUS also violated Article V two other times with:

 1. DC v.
 Heller and